ucsb-cs184-f24/team06/team/sprint05/sec05.md

 ## Cappillen Lee
 Finished HW03 by integrating a 3D model for shop items display.
 Planning to work on adding buy shop items feature.
 ## Sophia Tran
+Submitted HW3, talked about different design options for the inventory screen and decided on the bar at the bottom.
+Planning to look into saving player data in Firebase, or tackling a different issue.
 ## Samantha West

 ## Grace Feng